-- 4.9 All children attending our school are required to have a minimum of two identified emergency contacts. - 4.10 Any student whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.11 Any absence of a student currently subject to a child protection or child in need plan is referred to their Social Worker. - 4.12 Parents/carers must inform school if there are any changes to a student's living arrangement.
-The Cottesloe School has a mandatory duty to inform the local authority via the First Response Team, if a child under the age of 16 years, lives with someone other than their parent, stepparent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement. - 4.13 All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact.
-The process for parents/carers and children can be found here and on the school website. - 4.14 Our lettings policy reflects the on-going responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
-The school must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities. - 4.15 The school operates Safer Recruitment practices.
+- 4.6 All children attending our school are required to have a minimum of two identified emergency - 4.7 Any student whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.8 Any absence of a student currently subject to a child protection or child in need plan is referred to their Social Worker. - 4.9 The Cottesloe School complies with the mandatory duty to inform the local authority via the First Response Team, if they become aware that if a child under the age of 16 years, is living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
+This is defined as being a private fostering arrangement. - 4.10 All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact.
+The process for parents/carers and children can be found <a href="https://example.com/here-en-all-en - 4.11 Our lettings policy reflects the on-going responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
+The school must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities. - 4.12 The school operates Safer Recruitment practices.
 Governors ensure that staff who are involved in the recruitment process have received safer recruitment training.
 (A record of this information is kept on file).
-Robust procedures are in place in order to prevent and deter people who are unsuitable to work with children, from applying or being employed by the school. - 4.16 Allegations against members of staff including any supply or agency staff, governors including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.17 Our procedures are reviewed and updated annually as a minimum or as there are changes to legislation.
+Robust procedures are in place in order to prevent and deter people who are unsuitable to work with children, from applying or being employed by the school.

-4.18 Students are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.
-Staff are regularly reminded of how to report concerns about a member of staff, including the Headteacher.
+- 4.13 Allegations against members of staff including any supply or agency staff, governors including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.14 Our procedures are reviewed and updated annually as a minimum or as there are changes to legislation. - 4.15 Students are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.
+Students are regularly reminded about the share it button on the school website. - 4.16 Staff are regularly reminded of how to report concerns about a member of staff, including the Headteacher.